 How could we ever make a relationship work while living nine hours away from each other?

-Jørgen’s a broken man, but now, thanks to Geir’s psychiatrist uncle, he might get some professional help to come to term with his past and post-traumatic stress disorder.
-But he feels hollow and empty without Geir—because Geir was the one who made life worth living.
+I’m a broken man.
+Thanks to my boyfriend’s psychiatrist uncle, however, I might finally get some much needed professional help to come to term with my past and my post-traumatic stress disorder.
+But it all feels hollow and empty without Geir—because he was the one who made life worth living.

-They might as well live world’s apart.
-Geir can only visit during school holidays, and Jørgen can’t face going to a big city at all.
-A year’s a long time, and can a tentative relationship such as theirs survive so long apart?
+We might as well live a world’s apart.
+He can only visit during holidays now that he lives in the capital, and I can’t face going to a big city.
+A year’s a long time.
+Can a tentative relationship such as ours survive that long apart?

 We even booked into a hotel for the night.

 There were about another three hours of driving left, but Dad was tired and he didn’t want to drive when he was.
 I could understand that.
 Most vehicular accidents happened when the driver was tired, after all, or so the statistics said.

 Dad got us a single room with two beds.

 After dropping off bags, we headed down to the hotel’s restaurant.

 A young, bubbly waiter, who, quite honestly, was rather handsome, sat us at our table and handed us menus.

 We hadn’t talked much in the car.
 He’d been focused on the road, and I’d been sullen and upset, wondering if I’d done the right thing when I’d asked Uncle Daniel to be there, so he could talk to Jørgen once I’d left.